microsoft/TypeScript-Handbook/pages/declaration files/Publishing.md

 # Publish to [@types](https://www.npmjs.com/~types)

-Packages on under the [@types](https://www.npmjs.com/~types) organization are published automatically from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) using the [types-publisher tool](https://github.com/Microsoft/types-publisher).
+Packages under the [@types](https://www.npmjs.com/~types) organization are published automatically from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) using the [types-publisher tool](https://github.com/Microsoft/types-publisher).
 To get your declarations published as an @types package, please submit a pull request to [https://github.com/DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
 You can find more details in the [contribution guidelines page](http://definitelytyped.org/guides/contributing.html).